kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

 _The following actions were provided to the project that were considered blocking but since resolved... $BLOCKERS._

+// KServe has documented their adoption of CNCF Code of Conduct, in CONTRIBUTING.md#code-of-conduct.
+The TOC reviewer suggests adding this description to KSERVE-TECHNICAL-CHARTER.md, and create a CODE_OF_CONDUCT.md file at the root level of each repository

 _The following recommendations were provided to the project that are non-blocking in the TOC's assessment but should be completed by the project to ensure continued viability of the project... $RECOMMENDATIONS._

 ### Adoption Evaluation